highcharts/highcharts-meteor/README.md

 ```

 Since wrapper is based on NPM package from [Highcharts](https://www.npmjs.com/package/highcharts), you can find structure of modules on the [github page](https://github.com/highcharts/highcharts). **Note: NPM package is supported since 4.1.10**.

+Since Highcharts version **4.2.0**, Highcharts will come with built-in adapter.
+That means `adapter` is not necessary to be set anymore.

 ## Usage